MAAV-Software/mission9-2022/README.md

 We will be using Docker to simulate the environment that will be on the vehicle's computing hardware.
-To setup the Docker image (a "snapshot" of the computer at a specific time and state) for this repo, follow these instructions.
+To setup the Docker image (a "snapshot" of the computer at a specific time and state) for this repo, follow [these instructions](docs/Docker.md) or the instructions specific to your system.

 We will also be using Gazebo to simulate vehicle behavior.
 This is done within the Docker container to ensure dependencies are setup correctly in our code.
 Gazebo is already installed for you if you follow the install instructions for your system.